huakunyang/SmallFilesBackup/README.md

 # SmallFilesBackup
 This program contains the client and server for small files transfer to client for backup.

-PLEASE NOTE THAT THIS PROGRAM CAN ONLY RUN LINUX SYSTEM.
+# please note that THIS PROGRAM CAN ONLY RUN ON LINUX system.

 # How to build
 Just type "make" in the top folder, the Makefile contains the build information which will be read by make